FICHEKK/Binary-Structure-Format/README.md

 ### Primitive (leaf) nodes
 Primitive nodes are nodes that store simple primitive values.
 Each node is just a wrapper encapsulating a single primitive value.

-Note: Even though `BsfString` is not considered a primitive type by the C# standard, it is still included here as it is that frequent and important.
+**Note**: Even though `BsfString` is not considered a primitive type by the C# standard, it is still included here as it is that frequent and important.

 | Node | Value | C# type |
 | :--: | :---: | :-----: |